What developmental milestones are

 What's "normal" in child development

 All children are different and each baby develops differently, so there’s a wide range of “normal.”
 You might find it stressful if you compare your baby or child to others – it might mean you worry when you don’t need to.

-But if, over several months, you notice your child isn’t developing social, communication, or physical skills at the same rate as most other children their age, and you’re concerned, speak with your Plunket nurse or GP.
-There are lots of reasons why a child may have a developmental delay, which could be short- or long-term.
-It’s best to get your child checked as early as possible so if there is any delay, investigations and treatment can begin if needed.
+But, if over several months you notice your child isn’t developing social, communication, or physical skills at the same rate as most other children their age, and you’re concerned, speak with your Plunket nurse or GP.
+There are lots of reasons why a child may have a developmental delay, which could be short or long-term.
+It’s best to get your child checked as early as possible so if there is a delay, investigations and treatment can begin if needed.

 Baby development videos